Is It Safe To Eat Eggs During Pregnancy? Benefits And Risks

 Eggs are nutrient-rich foods good for both the mother and the developing baby.
 The benefits of including them in your maternal diet are mentioned next:

 • Rich protein sources: Protein is essential for the healthy development of the baby as every fetal cell is made of protein.
 Eating eggs in sufficient quantities can be helpful for the growing fetus (3).
-Eggs are a complete source of protein, since they contain all nine essential amino acids, which the body cannot synthesize.
+Eggs are a source of complete protein, meaning they contain all nine essential amino acids that the body cannot synthesize (22).

 Protein from eggs can help fetus grow